Canadian National 1009: Revenue service

 No. 1009 was built in May 1912 for the O'Brien McDougall and O'Gorman company as their locomotive No. 15.
 No. 15 was used to assist with the construction of the transcontinental line, as well as the construction of various other railway lines.
 In 1915, O'Brien McDougall and O'Gorman was among a few small railway companies that fell under control of the Canadian Government Railways, and No. 15 was subsequently renumbered to 4529.
 A few years later, in 1918, the Canadian Government Railways merged with the Canadian Northern Railway to create the Canadian National Railway (CN), and No. 4529 was renumbered again to 1009, and it became classified as an F-1-b.

 The locomotive was thereafter reassigned to serve branchlines in The Maritimes, including the Hillsborough line in New Brunswick, before it was displaced by a larger G-16-a 1100 class locomotive.
 It was subsequently reassigned to operate at Stellarton, Nova Scotia.
 In December 1955, No. 1009 was put into storage in a shop at Stellarton with 15,000 miles accumulated since back-shopping at Moncton.
-In 1957, CN placed an order of GMD GMD1 diesel locomotives, most of which would be numbered 1000-1077, and No. 1009 was consequently renumbered to 1165, in order to avoid confusion.
+In 1957, CN placed an order of GMD GMD1 diesel locomotives, most of which would be numbered 1000–1077, and No. 1009 was consequently renumbered to 1165, in order to avoid confusion.
 The locomotive's last run under CN ownership was a farewell to steam fan trip out of Montreal, Quebec in March 1958.
 It was subsequently donated to the Canadian Railway Museum in Saint-Constant, Quebec, where it spent the next twenty-five years on static display.

 Preservation

 During its time on display in Saint-Constant, No. 1165's road number was reverted to 1009.
 In 1983, the No. 1009 was acquired by the Salem and Hillsborough Railway (S&H), a tourist railroad that ran on former CN trackage between Hillsborough and Salisbury, New Brunswick.
 The locomotive arrived at the S&H via flatcar on November 13 of that year.
 S&H crews restored No. 1009 to operating condition in 1984, and the locomotive pulled the S&H's inaugural train that same year.
 The S&H quickly became a popular attraction, and No. 1009 was subsequently used to pull the majority of the steam-powered trains on the tourist line for the next several years.
-In 1988, No. 1009 lost a tire and broke a spoke on the rear driving wheel on the fireman's side, and it was subsequently sidelined for repairs while the S&H's recently-restored Canadian Pacific (CPR) 4-4-0 No. 29 served as a temporary stand-in for three weeks, until No. 1009 returned to service.
+In 1988, No. 1009 lost a tire and broke a spoke on the rear driving wheel on the fireman's side, and it was subsequently sidelined for repairs while the S&H's recently restored Canadian Pacific (CPR) 4-4-0 No. 29 served as a temporary stand-in for three weeks, until No. 1009 returned to service.
 No. 1009 also performed a few doubleheaders with No. 29, including one in late September 1988 for the pensioners of CN, CPR, and Via Rail.
+No. 1009 appeared in the 1989 television film Lantern Hill.